rmnavr/wy/docs/02_Basic.md

 When line starts with valid hy bracket, eather opening (like `(`, `#{`, `~@{` and such) or closing one (`)`, `]`, or `}`), continuator `\` is also not needed.
 And as was already said, everything inside these bracketed expressions will be interpreted as normal hy code:
-> List of all valid hy brackets is given in [List of all special symbols](https://github.com/rmnavr/wy/blob/main/docs/05_Symbols.md)

 ```hy
 func                |   (func